 The Colleges will not request more or different documents than are required in order to complete the Form I-9.
 The Colleges will honor documents tendered that on their face reasonably appear to be genuine, relate to the employee, and that are acceptable for meeting Form I-9 requirements.
 The Colleges do not discriminate against aliens authorized to work for the Colleges when making hiring and discharge decisions on account of a protected individual's citizenship status or an individual's national origin.
 The Colleges will not intimidate or retaliate against any individual because that individual, in relation to the INA nondiscrimination provisions described above, (1) intends to or has filed a complaint or (2) assists with an investigation or hearing.

-Hiring department chairs and/or managers should work with the Director of Human Resources to obtain appropriate visa status in cases where the candidate is a non-U.S. citizen.
+Hiring department chairs and/or managers should work with Peggy Ferran, firstname.lastname@example.org, in the Office of Human Resources to obtain appropriate visa status in cases where the candidate is a non-U.S. citizen.

 If you have questions regarding employment elligibility, please contact Human Resources at ext.
 3312.